-At Valley Spring Recovery Center, we acknowledge the multifaceted nature of addiction.
-For many of our clients in Bergen County, NJ, substance use disorders do not exist in isolation.
-Instead, substance use disorders coexist with other mental health disorders—known as co-occurring disorders or dual diagnoses.
+At Valley Spring Recovery Center, we acknowledge the multifaceted nature of addiction and are happy to offer simultaneous treatment for substance use disorder and co-occurring mental health conditions.
+For many of our clients in Bergen County, NJ, substance use disorders do not exist in isolation and co-occur with mental health disorders.
 Our comprehensive approach to treatment focuses on addressing the whole person, ensuring that both the addiction and the underlying mental health issues are treated concurrently, paving the way for lasting recovery.

-Why is Integrated Mental Health And Addiction Treatment Is Important?
+Why is Integrated Mental Health And Addiction Treatment Important?

 When a person suffers from co-occurring disorders, treating only one aspect of their condition can leave them vulnerable.
 Failing to address the underlying mental health issue during outpatient treatment may lead to a relapse into substance use and vice versa.
 An integrated approach: